awsdocs/amazon-ec2-user-guide/doc_source/monitoring-system-instance-status-check.md

 ## Types of status checks<a name="types-of-instance-status-checks"></a>

-There are two types of status checks: system status checks and instance status checks\.
+We provide system status checks and instance status checks\.

 ### System status checks<a name="system-status-checks"></a>